Go language-specific guide

 - Create a

 Dockerfilewhich contains the instructions for building a container image for a program written in Go.

 - Run the image as a container in your local Docker instance and manage the container's lifecycle.

 - Use multi-stage builds for building small images efficiently while keeping your Dockerfiles easy to read and maintain.

 - Use Docker Compose to orchestrate running of multiple related containers together in a development environment.

-- Deploy your containerized Go application to Google Cloud Runopen_in_new serverless platform.
+- Deploy your containerized Go application.

 Your Docker set-up must have BuildKit enabled.
 BuildKit is enabled by default for all users on Docker Desktop.
 If you have installed Docker Desktop, you don’t have to manually enable BuildKit.
 If you are running Docker on Linux, please check out BuildKit getting started page.